mbrugman67/BusPirate-docs-hugo/content/docs/overview/infrared-toy-v3.md

 Use a remote control with your computer, view infrared signals on a logic analyzer, or capture and replay remote control buttons.
 Infrared Toy v3 brings new life to an [old favorite](http://dangerousprototypes.com/docs/USB_IR_Toy_v2) with much more powerful transmitter LEDs, and a full array of receivers to cover most common, and uncommon, infrared protocols.

-{{% alert context="danger" %}}
-Infrared Toy v3 is "in development".
-If hardware is available it has passed basic functionality tests, but there isn't full documentation or support just yet.
-At this stage, it's best suited for developers who are comfortable with hardware and firmware development.
-Or for those who want to follow along.
-{{% /alert %}}

 {{% readfile "/_common/_footer/_footer-cart.md" %}}